rjoberon/cod/_posts/2025-07-02-companies-locations-dates-and-people.md

   </tr>
   <tr>
     <td>scholarly article <a href="https://www.researchgate.net/publication/2342291_An_Approach_to_Fast_Integer_Reversible_Wavelet_Transforms_for_Image_Compression">An Approach to Fast Integer Reversible Wavelet Transforms for Image Compression</a></td>
-    <td><a href="https://www.google.de/search?q=%22An%20Approach%20to%20Fast%20Integer%20Reversible%20Wavelet%20Transforms%20for%20Image%20Compression%22">citing papers</a> state varying dates between September 1996 and May 1997</td>
+    <td><a href="https://www.google.de/search?q=%22An%20Approach%20to%20Fast%20Integer%20Reversible%20Wavelet%20Transforms%20for%20Image%20Compression%22">citing papers</a> state varying dates between September 1996 and May 1997, the <a href="https://web.archive.org/web/19990220160521/http://www.compsci.com/%7Echao/Publication/">homepage of Hongyang Chao</a> states "AUG.
+11-15, 1997" as the date of the symposium where the article was presented</td>
     <td>authors: Hongyang Chao, Paul Fisher</td>
     <td>Computer and Information Science Inc.</td>
     <td>3401 E. University, Suite 104.
 Denton, TX 76208</td>